What Is Adoption?

 “If you give your baby up for adoption, do you get money to cover living expenses?”

 Because living expenses are regulated through the court system and various state laws, all adoption agencies will be able to provide you with the same amount of financial assistance.
-When you think of living expenses, you most likely think housing, but much more can be included as well.
 During your pregnancy, living expenses may include:

 - Rent and utilities